flamelab-iisc/flamelab-iisc.github.io/content/contact/contact.md

   columns: '1'
 ---

 We are looking for highly motivated individuals including PostDocs, Ph.D.s, Masters students and research interns.
+Interested candidates can visit [IISc admissions](https://admissions.iisc.ac.in/) and [IISc Post-Doctoral Fellowship page](https://iisc.ac.in/careers/post-doctoral-fellowship/) for more details.
 To know more about us, please feel free to reach out at: